blabla1337/skf-flask/skf/markdown/code_examples/php/25-code_example--Login_functionality--.md

         $this->_setParam(array(":username" => $username));
         $loginUser = $this->getRow($sql);

+    		/*
-            //Than we validate the password, if the validation is true than we set the sessions if($this->ValidatePassword($loginUser['password'], $password) === true)
+            Than we validate the password, if the validation is true than we set the sessions For more detailed information on password validation check please look into the Password storage(salting/stretching/hashing) in the knowledgebase for more information.
+            */
+            if($this->ValidatePassword($loginUser['password'], $password) === true)
             {